Dutch Letter Bars

 You may wonder why Dutch Letter pastries are always shaped in the letter “S”.
 Well, the reason for this is that these pastries are commonly enjoyed during a winter-themed holiday in the Netherlands during December known as Sinterklaasavond.

-Sugar: You will need both raw and regular granulated sugar for this recipe.
+- Sugar: both raw and regular granulated sugar are needed

-Almond paste: The key ingredient to Dutch Letters, you’ll want to make sure to have almond paste for this recipe.
-Almond paste is made from ground almonds and sugar that are cooked with cream and binder.
+- Almond paste: the most important ingredient, almond paste is made from ground almonds and sugar that are cooked with cream and binder.
 You will most likely find it where the extracts and nuts are in the baking asile.
 It comes in a little tube.

-Flour: All-purpose flour is needed for this recipe.
+- Flour: all-purpose flour is used in this recipe.

 How to Make Dutch Letter Bars